Lab Usage Guidelines - FAQs

-The TLMC has external hard drives available for checkout on which you may store and work on them over time.
+The TLMC has external hard drives available for checkout on which you may store and work on projects over time.
 Multimedia projects may occupy vast amounts of hard drive space and may require much time to complete.
 For the sake of efficiency, fairness, and security, customers are asked to follow these TLMC guidelines.

 - All new customers should check in with a TLMC learning assistant, so they can become oriented to TLMC procedures and computer configurations.

 - Customers are asked to erase files from hard drives promptly when their work is completed.
 Files that have not been modified for 30 days may be deleted.

 - TLMC staff cannot be held responsible for lost customer files on TLMC hard drives.
 Customers are strongly advised to back up their project files to flash drives, cloud storage, or portable hard drive.

 Can I reserve a computer for video editing?